 The FREDDY© Awards Program has been awarded several community awards including the Easton Chamber of Commerce 2022 Pride of Easton Award, 2008 Two Rivers Area Chamber of Commerce Award, 2011 Allentown Arts Ovation Award, 2015 United Way: Air Products Leonard Pool Award, the 2016 Bethlehem Fine Arts Tribute Awards and the 2017 Northampton County Council of Teachers: Friends of Education Award.

-The broadcast has been honored with two regional EMMY Awards, in 2005 & 2011, and has also received 5 additional EMMY Nominations, 7 Pennsylvania Association of Broadcasters Awards, including the 2018 Judge’s Merit Award for Television, and 6 Associated Press Awards for Public Affairs.
+The broadcast has been honored with three regional EMMY Awards, in 2005, 2011, & 2019, and has also received 5 additional EMMY Nominations, 7 Pennsylvania Association of Broadcasters Awards, including the 2018 Judge’s Merit Award for Television, and 6 Associated Press Awards for Public Affairs.
 The 2008 FREDDY© program was the subject of a feature-length film documentary, Most Valuable Players, by Canyon Back Films, Los Angeles.
 Released in 2010, the documentary is part of Oprah Winfrey Network’s (OWN) documentary film club which premiered in 2011.

 The FREDDY© Awards are named after J. “Fred” Osterstock, the legendary “Fred the Ghost” of the State Theatre, who managed the company that owned the theatre from 1936 until his death in 1957.

 The FREDDY© Awards program is an approved Educational Improvement Organization under the Commonwealth of Pennsylvania’s Education Improvement Tax Credit program (EITC) due to its strong educational value.
 Companies that receive EITC allocations can direct them in support of the FREDDY© program.
-We thank our 2020 EITC supporters, Capital BlueCross, PPL, Fulton Bank, Fidelity Bank, Philadelphia Insurance, Embassy Bank, People’s Security Bank and Trust, and Weis Markets.
+We thank our 2022 EITC supporters, Truist Bank, Capital BlueCross, PPL, Fulton Bank, Fidelity Bank, Philadelphia Insurance, Embassy Bank, People’s Security Bank & Trust, and Weis Markets.